military schools in texas

 San Marcos Academy (SMA) is one of the oldest boarding schools in the state.

-Younger students (K-6) are not allowed to live on campus and others choose to commute to save money.
+Younger students (K-6) are not allowed to live on campus and many others choose to commute to save money.

 Cadets that live on campus reside in dormitories and are required to attend religious services throughout the week.

-However, you do not need to consider yourself a Christian as SMA accepts students from a variety of religious beliefs.
+However, you do not need to consider yourself a Christian, as SMA accepts students from a variety of religious beliefs.

 Related ArticleTop 15 Military Schools For Boys And Girls